Parasomnia overlap disorder and status dissociatus

 • Novel wake-promoting drugs help manage excessive daytime sleepiness in patients with narcolepsy.

-Pitolisant is a histamine-3 receptor antagonist/inverse agonist that increases histamine levels in the brain and has wake-promoting efficacy (114).
-In addition, pitolisant has anticataplectic action (34).
+Pitolisant is a histamine-3 receptor antagonist/inverse agonist that increases histamine levels in the brain and has wake-promoting efficacy (122).
+In addition, pitolisant has anticataplectic action (35; 87).
 The recommended dosage range is 17.8 to 35.6 mg taken in the morning.
 It is contraindicated in patients with hepatic impairment, whereas centrally acting antihistaminics should be avoided.
-Most common adverse reactions are headache, insomnia, and nausea (102).
+Onset of clinical response for excessive daytime sleepiness or cataplexy was generally observed within the first 2 to 3 weeks of pitolisant treatment (129).
+Most common adverse reactions are headache, insomnia, and nausea (108).
 Rare patients have developed hallucinations in clinical trials.
 Overall, the drop-out rate in clinical trials has been low, below 5%.
 The post-marketing experience is still being evaluated.
 Pitolisant can be used concomitantly with sodium oxybate.

-In 2018 the FDA approved the use of sodium oxybate for children and adolescents aged 7 years and older (98).
+In 2018 the FDA approved the use of sodium oxybate for children and adolescents aged 7 years and older (103).
 The product demonstrated efficacy for both cataplexy and excessive daytime sleepiness in children.
-It is administered in 2 nocturnal doses based on patient weight (56).
+It is administered in two nocturnal doses based on patient weight (58).

 Other methods for management of narcoleptic symptoms.
 Pilot studies have tested the clinical efficacy of hypocretin administered intranasally to patients with narcolepsy (15).
 The authors found beneficial changes sufficient to warrant future studies.